 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur anytime and are a common issue for homeowners.
-It can be unpleasant, messy, and inconvenient, and require immediate attention.
-But, you don’t necessarily need to call an plumber immediately.
-In this blog post, we will guide you through the ways to clean your toilet within a matter of minutes.
+Toilet blockages can happen at any moment and are a common household issue.
+They can be uncomfortable messy and uninspiring and require immediate attention.
+However, you don’t always have to call a plumber right away.
+In this blog we’ll guide you through the steps to clear your toilet within a matter of minutes.

 Key Takeaways

-Before we get started it’s important to have these tools in your arsenal:
+Before we begin, it’s essential to have these tools handy:

 - Rubber Gloves